All Episodes

 What is going on?

-We got a governor's race in New Jersey that's going to come down, I think, to about energy and out-of-control energy prices that are runaway.
+We got a governor's race in New Jersey that's going to come down, I think, to about energy and out-of-control energy prices that are run away.

-And down in Florida, you still haven't sorted out that mess with Florida power and light, sir.
+And down in Florida, you still haven't sorted out that mess with Florida Power and Light, sir.

 dave walsh

-That those states are in PJM, Ford auction prices up by a factor of 10 times for electric power because of the existing shortage of electricity.
+Ford auction prices up by a factor of 10 times for electric power because of the existing shortage of electricity.

-Maryland by a factor of potentially uh 50% in the next couple of years, and even Pennsylvania in a region particularly full of natural gas because of this domination now of demand on top of the existing shortage that we've been talking about for three years due to solar and wind.
+New Jersey looks like going up by a factor of four times, Maryland by a factor of potentially 50% in the next couple of years, and even Pennsylvania in a region particularly full of natural gas because of this domination now of demand on top of the existing shortage that we've been talking about for three years due to solar and wind.

-The shortage now accelerated by AI.
+This shortage now accelerated by AI data centers.

 steve bannon